 A STIX Indicator conveys specific Observable patterns combined with contextual information intended to represent artifacts and/or behaviors of interest within a cyber security context.
 Please see STIX Version 1.2.1 Part 4: Indicator for details.

-Version 1.2 of the Campaign data model references the Indicator data model as a means of referring to indicators relevant to the Campaign.
-Beginning in Campaign Version 1.1, this reference relationship was deprecated; however, it remains in v1.2 for backward compatibility.
-The relationship will be removed in Campaign Version 2.0.
+STIX Version 1.2.1 of the Campaign data model references the Indicator data model as a means of referring to indicators relevant to the Campaign.
+Beginning in STIX Version 1.1, this reference relationship was deprecated; however, it remains in STIX v1.2.1 for backward compatibility.
+The relationship will be removed in STIX Version 2.0.

-Under Version 1.2 – unless backward compatibility is necessary – relationships between Indicators and Campaigns SHOULD be captured from the Indicator to Campaign direction (i.e., Indicators SHOULD reference associated Campaigns rather than the other way around).
+Under STIX Version 1.2.1 – unless backward compatibility is necessary – relationships between Indicators and Campaigns SHOULD be captured from the Indicator to Campaign direction (i.e., Indicators SHOULD reference associated Campaigns rather than the other way around).
 Figure 2-1 shows the deprecated direction using italics.

 Incident